 The bprestore command-line executable is used to initiate restores.
-It communicates with bprd on the master server.
+It communicates with bprd on the primary server.

-Log location install path\NetBackup\logs\bprestore
+Log location install_path\NetBackup\logs\bprestore

 /usr/openv/netbackup/logs/bprestore

+Server where it resides client

+Logging method Legacy

 bptestnetconn logging

 The bptestnetconn command performs several tasks that help you analyze DNS and connectivity problems with any specified list of hosts, including the server list in the NetBackup configuration.